-Below: A panoramic view of an audience attending a Schaefer Festival concert-artist and year unknown to me.
+Page 9: a panoramic view of an audience attending a Schaefer Festival concert-artist and year unknown to me.
 Details about the Peggy Lee picture are also sketchy, but I believe it to have been taken at the 1971 iteration of the festival.